Steynsrus

 Steynsrus, also called Matlwangtlwang is a small farming town in the Free State province of South Africa that was founded in 1910 and named after the last president of the Orange Free State, Martinus Theunis Steyn.
 It is included under Moqhaka Local Municipality, the tier of municipal government in South Africa, and administered from Kroonstad.

+History

+The Bataung were the first people to settle here under Chief Moletsane, migrating from Lehurutshe, around the borders of Botswana and the present-day North West Province the mid-1700s.They formed a political and military alliance with Moshoeshoe I, who allowed them to settle here and named the area Matlwangtlwang.
+They were dispersed during the Free State Basotho Wars, and their land was allocated to the Boers by the Orange Free State government.
+While many remained scattered in the country and many fled to Lesotho.

 Location

 Steynsrus is located on the R76 and R720 road between Kroonstad and Senekal, roughly 50 km from either; the distance, as with most towns in the Free State, that could be ridden in a day on horseback.

 A fine sandstone Dutch Reformed Church, built in 1928, dominates the town and is its most notable architectural feature, sitting at the main axis, Van Reebeck and Haasbroek Streets.

 Economy

-Apart from government services, agriculture is the main employer in this area and many residents commute every day to work on the surrounding farms.
+Apart from government services, agriculture is the main employer in this area, and many residents commute every day to work on the surrounding farms.

 Demographics

 While in 2001 Steynsrus had a population of 1,192, Matlwangtlwang had a population of 6,441.
 Both Steynsrus and Matlwangtlwang had a majority of females in the population.